Peter Doohan: Early and personal life

 Peter Leslie Doohan was born on 2 May 1961 in Newcastle, New South Wales, to Paul and Thelma Doohan.
 Her sisters were Cathie Roff and Margaret Knight.
 His sons include tennis coach John Doohan and American actor Hunter Doohan.

 Doohan died on 21 July 2017 from motor neurone disease.

 Career

 At the 1987 Wimbledon Championships, he unexpectedly defeated two-time defending champion and top-seeded Boris Becker in the second round, earning himself the nickname "The Becker Wrecker" at home in Australia.

 Doohan played collegiately in the United States with the University of Arkansas where he won the NCAA doubles title in 1982.
 Also a successful singles player, he won three Australian Hard Court Championships consecutively from 1984 to 1986.
 In 1984, he won the South Australian Open singles title.
-In 1988, he won the San Louis Potosí singles title on clay in San Luis Potosí, Mexico.
+In 1988, he won the San Luis Potosí singles title on clay in San Luis Potosí, Mexico.
 He also coached high school tennis at Donoho High School in Anniston, Alabama, for several years in the mid-1990s.